 The Fane and its tributaries hold good stocks of wild brown trout and the best of the fishing is to be found in the upper stretches from Knockbridge to the border.
 This beautiful stream gets hatches of large dark olives, blue winged olives, various sedges including the grey flag, midges and there are plenty black gnats and smuts as well.
 Riparian owners and a number of angling associations, some of which have day permits available, control fishing.

 The River Fane runs through Co.
 Louth, Monaghan and Co.
 Armagh.
 The main towns and villages are Dundalk, Blackrock, Knockbridge, Iniskeen, Culaville and Castleblaney.

 Brown Trout: March 1st to 30th September

-All legitimate methods are allowed however catch and release is encouraged and fishing must be consistent with the rules and regulations of the club.
+All legitimate methods are allowed subject to the salomn and seatrout regulations.
+Catch and release is encouraged and fishing must be consistent with the rules and regulations of the club.